...

 4. Cultural Differences and Language Barriers

-India offers a challenge as well as an opportunity since it is a true mixture of multiple customs, languages, and cultures.
-Customize your marketing and correspondence plans to appeal to several geographical populations is absolutely vital.
+Customizing your marketing and correspondence plans to appeal to several geographical populations is absolutely vital.

-2. Consider cultural sensitivity particularly in message and branding.
+2. Consider cultural sensitivity, particularly in message and branding.

 3. Your outreach activities will be much improved by working with local people or engaging consultants knowledgeable in the subtleties of the Indian market.